 Encoded Archival Description Training OverviewThe Archives & Manuscripts Collections Service offers participating institutions training in Encoded Archival Description.
 The program's five-part training series offers an interactive overview of all that you need to know to create or convert finding aids so that they can go into the database: DACS basics, EAD basics, our best practices, encoding tools choices, workflows, and the many other tools that the Archives & Manuscripts Service offers.
 The training is a combination of recorded webinars to watch anytime and live one-hour web-based workshops.
 By the end of the series, you'll be ready to fully participate.
 The series is scheduled over a five- or six-week period.
 Participants will have homework assignments to complete between each workshop that require approximately one to two hours to complete.

 The webinar series is offered at least once a year.
 The series may be presented more often on request or as needed for projects, new members, and other circumstances.
-Please contact the Program Manager anytime to schedule training.
+Please contact Alliance staff to schedule training.

 Instructions for Participants

 Webinar attendance requires a wired Internet connection and either a computer with speakers and microphone on a headset or a telephone headset.
 Attendees must be able to engage in two-way communication with the instructor and other participants; the training is not a broadcast.

 The webinars are hosted by GoToWebinar, a service to which the Alliance subscribes.
 The first time you join a webinar, the service will install a small piece of software on your computer, so plan to join about ten minutes early to finish this process well ahead of time.